salterb/cast/README.md

     - To change the port numbers used, you can set the environment variables `CAST_PORT` and `CAST_REDIRECT_PORT` to whatever (valid) port numbers you like.
 Note that if you change `CAST_REDIRECT_PORT`, you'll also need to change the Redirect URI accordingly in the Spotify App Dashboard.
 - When trying to run CAST on a device via SSH, I don't get prompted with a window to put my Spotify login details in.
     - CAST will attempt to open a physical web browser using Python's `webbrowser` module.
 If you're doing this over SSH, you will probably need to ensure you have X11 forwarding enabled.
+- This website looks **awful!** Why haven't you done <X\>/<Y\>/<Z\> with Javascript/CSS/HTML/whatever
+    - A few reasons:
+        - This is still very much in alpha testing.
+        - I don't know how to do any webdev stuff like JS/CSS/HTML.
+        - Websites today use too much JS/CSS to look fancy, and as a result become very large.
+I don't want someone's personal computer to have to serve enormous websites to people, so I've aimed for the entire website to be deliverable in a single TCP segment.
+That said, if you want to suggest some lightweight improvements that would make the website look nicer, please let me know!

 - I have a honking great idea for how to improve this app - how do I contribute?
     - Speak to me (Ben).
 - Are these questions really "Frequently Asked"?